susom/ema_assistant/README.md

 - **cell-phone-field** - field in project which holds the cell phone number
 - **cell-phone-event** - event where the cell phone field resides

-There is also an EMA schedule which specifies the schedule for each window (linked by **window-schedule-name**):
+An EMA Schedule configuration controls the specific events within a given day of an active Window.
+It is referenced from the Window by the **window-schedule-name** parameter.
 There may be more than one window configuration that links to the same schedule.
-Each schedule has the following properies which specifies the timing of the window:
+Each schedule has the following parameters:
 - **schedule-name** -- used to link schedule with window
 - **schedule-offsets** - comma separated list of minutes past midnight when texts are sent
-- **schedule-randomize-window** - if entered, a random number between 0 and this value will be generate to add to offset time
+- **schedule-randomize-window** - if entered, a random number of minutes between 0 and this value will be added to the offset time when the schedule is generated
 - **schedule-reminders** - comma separated list of the number of minutes after each text is sent that a reminder will be sent.
 Only 2 reminders are currently possible.
-- **schedule-close-offset** - number of minutes after the send time to close the window.
+- **schedule-close-offset** - number of minutes after the scheduled send time to close the window.
+Responses cannot be started after this time has passed for a given assessment.

-### Scenario Example
+### Scenario Example: Customizing the first EMA of the day
-Person A wakes at 6am and the goal is to start the first survey of the day at 8am (2hr after the person wakes up).
-The 8am time may be set by entering 480 (minutes) in the <b>schedule-offset-default</b> config entry.
-Using the default schedule offset value will send texts to all your participants using this same starting time.

-Another scenario might want the person to receive their message within 30 minutes of waking up.
-In this scenario, we can use the custom start time option but specifying a field in the REDCap project which hold the wake time for your participants.
-This will allow Person A to receive their text at 6:30am and Person B, who wakes up up at 7am to receive their first text at 7:30am.

-Once we have the starting time for surveys determined and we have a text number to send the surveys to and the logic to calculate schedules is true, then the rest of the schedule will be created for this window configuration.
+You can use the `schedule-offset-default` to have the first assessment default to 8am for participants by setting the value to 480 and having the `schedule-offsets` array begin with a `0`.
+However, if we have one participant that wakes at 9am and should begin their first EMA two hours later at 11am, we can override the default value by specifying a value in the REDCap field specified for `schedule-offset-override-field` and `schedule-offset-override-event`.
+The value here would be 11:00am.

+On each save for a record, we check if any windows need to be created.
+This is done by verifying the required fields are present for the window, such as start time, a text number to send to, and that the
+`window-trigger-logic` evaluates to true.
+If all is valid, then the schedule will be created for this window configuration in the current record.
+Currently, window creation on bulk import is not supported - a save is required.

-The send time for each survey instance will be determined and saved for each instance in the window.
-As an example, if the window has 7 days and there are 4 surveys to be sent per day, then 28 instances of the survey will be created.
+The sending time for each EMA survey instance will be determined when the window and schedule are generated and saved into unique instances of instruments/events for the window.
+As an example, if the window has 7 days and there are 4 surveys to be sent per day, then 28 instances of the repeating survey form will be created.

-The data stored for each instance, is:
+In the repeating form or event that contains the survey, the following data fields must be present for each instance:
 - **ema_window_name** - name of window configuration
-- **ema_window_day** - This is day number of the window configuration.
+- **ema_window_day** - This is day number of the window configuration from the `window-days` definition.
 If there are 7 days of surveys, this value will be the offset day from the start
-- **ema_sequence** - This is the survey number for the day that it is being sent.
-If there are 4 surveys sent per day, this number will be 1-4.
+- **ema_sequence** - This is the survey number for the day that it is being sent and refers to the `schedule-offsets` parameter in the window schedule.
+If there are 4 surveys sent per day, this number will be 1-4 respectively.
-- **ema_offset**  - This is the number of minutes from the first survey of the day that this survey will be scheduled
+- **ema_offset**  - This is the number of minutes from the first survey of the day that this survey will be scheduled.
+This field isn't used for any logic but is copied in case needed for data analysis.
-- **ema_open** - This is the number of minutes past midnight that the survey is scheduled (i.e. if sequence 1 starts at 0 and the sequence-offset = 480 and random = 67 -> 0 + 480 + 67 = 547 as time in minutes)
+- **ema_open** - This is the number of minutes past midnight that the survey is scheduled (i.e. if sequence 1 starts at 0 and the sequence-offset = 480 and random = 67 then this would have a value of 0 + 480 + 67 = 547 minutes)
-- **ema_open_ts** - This is the readable timestamp value of when the survey is schedule in format "yyyy-mm-dd H:i:s"
+- **ema_open_ts** - This is a human readable timestamp value of when the survey is schedule in format "yyyy-mm-dd H:i:s"
 - **ema_status** - Dropdown of status values:
     <ul>
     <li>1, Schedule Calculated</li>